Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

-\begin{proof} The group $G$ is CSA, by Theorem \ref{thm:CSA}, and hence so is the subgroup $H\leq G$.
-By Lemma \ref{lem:CentralisersMaximal}, the centralisers $C_G(A)$, $G_G(B)$ and $C_H(A)$, $G_H(B)$ are malnormal subgroups of $G$ and $H$ respectively.
+\begin{proof}[Proof of \cref{lem:KWcopyHNN}] The group $G$ is CSA, by Theorem \ref{thm:CSA}, and hence so is the subgroup $H\leqslant G$.
+Combining \cref{lem:maxab_is_centraliser} and \cref{thm:CSA}, the centralisers $C_G(A)$, $C_G(B)$ and $C_H(A)$, $C_H(B)$ are malnormal subgroups of $G$ and $H$ respectively.
 We also have that all four subgroups are locally cyclic.